-Non-vacant position descriptions are available on the eJobs applicant portal at jobs.etsu.edu/position_descriptions/search.
+Non-vacant position descriptions are available on the eJobs applicant portal.
 Search by keyword, position title, position number, department or college/unit.
-You can get a printable version of your own position description in the HR portal at jobs.etsu.edu/hr (log in with your ETSU username and password).
+Employees can get a printable version of their position description in the HR portal (log in with your ETSU username and password).
 Select 'My Profile' at the top of the page and follow the link under the 'Position Descriptions' tab.

 Minor Position Description Changes